elginbeloy/tree/README.md

 - `--path`: The path to start the tree from.
 Default is the current directory.
 - `--exclude_hidden`: Exclude .hidden files.
 Default is False.
-- `--sleep`: Sleep after each directory is printed.
-Default is False.
+- `--sleep`: Determines how much time to sleep after each directory is printed.
+It's a float value.
+Default is None I.E no sleep.
 - `--exclude_names`: Exclude files with the names.
 Provide a space-separated list.
 Default is an empty list.
 - `--verbose`: Verbose output like if hidden files were omitted.
 Default is False.